brimdata/zed/zng/docs/spec.md

 ### 4.3 Values

-A TZNG value is encoded on a line as a typed value, which is encoded as an integer type code followed by `:`, which is in turn followed by a value encoding.
+A TZNG value is encoded on a line as a typed value, which is encoded as an integer type tag followed by `:`, which is in turn followed by a value encoding.

 Here is a pseudo-grammar for typed values: